prestonf99/Volatility-ATR-Models/README.md

 4. Navigate to the folder that contains the files in the repository and ensure that the MorningStats.py and RunMS.ipynb are in the same folder.

 5. Open RunMS & hit shift+enter until all of the charts are loaded in (should be relatively quick).
-The code's somewhat buggy, you need to execute the sp.atr() before sp.cc() otherwise it won't work.
-It's an issue i can live with for personal use.

 6. Some of the funcitons
    * .atr() - 20d average trading range